 Units are complete with refrigerators, stoves, dishwashers, streaming television services, and wired/wireless internet connections.
 There are two community centers which contain the laundry facilities, recreational and study space, and meeting rooms.
 For more information or to apply for apartment housing, go to the Apartment Housing website.

-For all Housing & Dining rates, go to Tuition, Fees, Financial Assistance, Housing
+For all Housing & Dining rates, go to Room and Board Rates.

-The Ben H. Parker Student Center contains the offices for the Vice President of Student Life, Dean of Students, Student Activities and Greek Life, Student Government (USG and GSG), Financial Aid, Bursar and Cashier, International Office, Career Center, Graduate Studies, Registrar, Campus Events, and student organizations.
+The Ben H. Parker Student Center contains the offices for the Vice President of Student Life, Student Activities, Involvement and Leadership, Undergraduate Student Government (USG), Financial Aid, Bursar and Cashier, International Office, Career Center, Graduate Studies, Registrar, Campus Events, and student organizations.
 The Student Center also contains The Periodic Table food court, bookstore, student lounges, meeting rooms, and banquet facilities.